 The garnish actually makes an amazing DIY pore-decongesting treatment—who knew?
 As a natural astringent, parsley effectively pulls out toxins and other skin-clogging impurities.

 Take freshly washed parsley and submerge it in a bowl of boiling water.
 Allow it to soak until the water has cooled.
-Then dip a washcloth into the water and place it on your face for 10-15 minutes.
+Then dip a washcloth into the water and place it on your face for 10 to 15 minutes.
 Repeat this ritual every other day.
 (Here's another way to harness the power of parsley.)

 2. Baking Soda Scrub